 As ideally one shouldn’t go to war without any ammunition, you should take the initiative of bringing supporting documents even with the utmost likelihood of not being asked for any at all.
 The list below comprises my weapons of mass destruction if it ever came down to it.

 - Company ID

-There were actually a few more minutes to spare before my schedule when I arrived but they were actually already letting people for that schedule in.
+There were actually a few more minutes to spare before my schedule when I arrived but they were already letting people for that schedule in.
 That being said, don’t even think about coming late.
 Just right outside the embassy are people who offer safekeeping of gadgets to applicants who didn’t do their homework.
 A colleague left his Samsung to one when he applied so I guess it’s safe?
 According to him, the fee depends on the cellphone.
-Now that’s inneresting, isn’t it.
+Now ain’t that inneresting.